jekyll/jekyll/docs/_docs/continuous-integration/razorops.md

 1. Log in at [https://razorops.com/][razorops-homepage] with your GitHub/Bitbucket or Gitlab account
 2. Create a pipeline, choose your Git provider and select your Jekyll Project
 3. Add .razorops.yaml file in your root directory of your project
-4. Add envirommant var and your deployment is ready
+4. Add environment var and your deployment is ready
 5. Add build and deployment steps as shown in this post [How to Deploy a Static Website to AWS S3 with Razorops CI/CD][deploy-s3]

 ## 2. How it works